Prompting Techniques

 • A short qmd / html document describing the domain

-• The doc should include specification of whether you plan to run locally or using a cloud service
+• The doc should include specification of model(s)

-• The doc should include a discussion of the possible datasets you might use (the actual dataset will be due in m2)
+• The doc should include a discussion of the possible tools and or datasets you may use (actual tools and or datasets are due in m2)

 • You are not required to stick with the directions you give here, but this should be your current best guess of what you plan to do

-• Examples: chatbot to emulate a foreign leader; chatbot to triage banking problems; chatbot to analyze tweets
+• Examples: chatbot to emulate a foreign leader; chatbot to triage banking problems; chatbot to analyze tweets; note that you can do other genAI tasks that require prompt engineering, such as image generation, as long as a conversation is involved

 Techniques